 Co.
 H, 167th Infantry, 42nd Rainbow Division, A.E.F.

 Pvt.
-Reuben Baker of Alexander City, Alabama.
-Served as a private in 3rd Platoon, Co.
+Reuben Baker of Dadeville, Alabama - served as a private in 3rd Platoon, Co.
 B, 306th Engineers, 81st “Wildcat” Division from May 1918 until June 1919.
-He had also been on the Mexican border with Co.
+He had also been a member of Co.
 H, 4th Alabama National Guard from June 23, 1916 until discharged in April 1917.

-Five members of the 306th Engineer Regiment of the 81st “Wildcat” Division were from Tallapoosa County and vicinity.
+In all eight members of the 306th Engineer Regiment were from Tallapoosa County.
+Seven of them appear on a list of inductees drafted at Dadeville who were sent to Camp Sevier, South Carolina on May 28, 1918.
 As Engineers they constructed trenches and dugouts, erected barbed wire entanglements, camouflaged important positions, kept the roads open and generally supported division operations in any way necessary which sometimes included infantry combat.
-The Wildcats reached France in August of 1918 and served in the St. Die and Sommedieu Sectors.
+The Wildcat Division reached France in August of 1918 and was in the front lines of the St. Die and Sommedieu [Verdun] Sectors.
 The Division went "over the top" at Sommedieu during the Meuse-Argonne Offensive on November 9, 1918.